AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 9) avg_glucose_level: average blood sugar
 10) bmi: body mass index
 11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"
+### Data Cleaning
+In this project, we perform data cleaning to ensure the dataset is ready for analysis.
+Missing values in the ’bmi’ column was filled with the mean values which are calculated separately for the cases with and without strokes.

 ## Requirements